nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

   Use case resumes at step 1

 <br></br>
+### Use case: View all upcoming tasks

+**MSS**

+1. User requests to view all upcoming tasks
+2. Program shows the list of uncompleted todo tasks, events from today onwards, and all uncompleted deadlines<br>

+Use case ends

+**Extensions**

+* There are no events from today onwards

+> * Program returns a message, saying there are no events from today onwards<br>
+  Use case ends

+* There are no tasks with deadlines

+> * Program returns a message, saying there are no uncompleted deadlines<br>
+  Use case ends

+<br></br>
 ### Use case: View all tasks

 **MSS**

 1. User requests to view all tasks
-2. Program shows the list of todo tasks, events for today and all deadlines<br>
+2. Program shows the list of all todo tasks, deadlines and events<br>

 Use case ends

 **Extensions**

-* There are no events for today
+* There are no events

-> * Program returns a message, saying there are no tasks for today<br>
+> * Program returns a message, saying there are no events<br>
   Use case ends

 * There are no tasks with deadlines